-1. Aims 4
+1. Aims

-2. Legislation and statutory guidance 4
+2. Legislation and statutory guidance

-3. Definitions 5
+3. Definitions

-4. Roles and responsibilities 5
+4. Roles and responsibilities

-4.1 The Head Teacher 5
+4.1 The Head Teacher

-4.2 The Trust Board 8
+4.2 The Trust Board

-4.3 The local authority (LA) 9
+4.3 The local authority (LA) 10

-5. Considering the reinstatement of a pupil g
+5. Considering the reinstatement of a pupil 11

-6. Independent review 11
+6. Independent review 13

-7. School registers 13
+7. School registers

-8. Returning from a suspension 14
+8. Returning from a suspension

-8.1 Reintegration strategy 14
+8.1 Reintegration strategy 16

-8.2 Reintegration meetings 14
+8.2 Reintegration meetings

-9. Remote access to meetings 14
+9. Remote access to meetings

-10. Monitoring arrangements 15
+10. Monitoring arrangements

-11. Links with other policies 16
+11. Links with other policies 17

 Appendix 1: independent review panel training